wp-plugins/addon-so-widgets-bundle/readme.txt

 = Addon Widgets Customizations =

-Now each widget has it's styling options within it same as Siteorigin Widgets.
+Each widget has it's styling options within it same as Siteorigin Widgets.

 **Special thanks to SiteOrigin for the help in developing this plugin.**

+**Please Rate this plugin if it's been useful for you and you liked it.**

 == Installation ==